elastisim/elastisim.github.io/get-started/scheduling-protocol.md

 {: .note }
 Do not confuse the scheduling protocol with the communication protocol.
 The scheduling protocol does **not** define *how* the data is exchanged.

-ElastiSim periodically invokes the scheduling algorithm in a user-defined interval (see Configuration for additional options).
-Each invocation contains a list of all compute nodes, jobs, and a map holding system information.
+ElastiSim invokes the scheduling algorithm periodically in a user-defined interval or at events such as job submissions or scheduling points (see [Configuration](/configuration) for all options).
+Each invocation contains a list of compute nodes, jobs, and a map holding system information.
 After the scheduling algorithm makes a scheduling decision, the scheduler process forwards the decision to the simulator process, applying the new schedule.

 {: .important }
 The entire simulation stops at invocation time and continues after the scheduling algorithm returns.